CRC Equity, Diversity, and Inclusion Action Plan

 - An equity statement appears in all postings for employment opportunities at the University of Toronto.

-- The Office of the Vice-Provost, Faculty and Academic Life, has developed Strategies for Recruiting an Excellent and Diverse Faculty Complement, which provides search committees with concrete approaches for broadening candidate pools and supporting diversity throughout the academic recruitment process.
+- The Office of the Vice-Provost, Faculty & Academic Life, has developed Strategies for Recruiting an Excellent and Diverse Faculty Complement, which provides search committees with concrete approaches for broadening candidate pools and supporting diversity throughout the academic recruitment process.

-- The Division of the Vice-President and Provost, directly and as represented by a cadre of senior faculty members who serve as Provostial and Decanal Assessors, provides oversight to ensure that reasonable and equitable standards for promotion are applied across the University, taking into account the differing patterns of activity that characterize each division.
+- The Division of the Vice-President & Provost, directly and as represented by a cadre of senior faculty members who serve as Provostial and Decanal Assessors, provides oversight to ensure that reasonable and equitable standards for promotion are applied across the University, taking into account the differing patterns of activity that characterize each division.

 Environmental Scan (2017/2018)

-The scan also included a review of HR & Equity Annual Reports, which provide an overview of initiatives within the Division of the Vice-President, Human Resources & Equity, that promote safe and healthy work environments, enhance efficiency and produce an equitable and inclusive environment.
+The environmental scan also included a review of HR & Equity Annual Reports, which provide an overview of initiatives within the Division of the Vice-President, Human Resources & Equity, that promote safe and healthy work environments, enhance efficiency and produce an equitable and inclusive environment.

 Recent initiatives include: